NC Teach FAQs

 - One year of successful full time teaching (not substitute teaching) in a public or charter NC school.

 What if I do not have a teaching position?

 Do these classes provide credits toward a degree?

 While these classes are taken for 3 credit hours each, they do not lead to a degree.
-They may be applied to certain degrees for credit.
+This is not a degree program.

 Are these classes graduate or undergraduate level?

 The classes are undergraduate level courses.
 They are listed as undergraduate distance education classes, which makes them less expensive than traditional undergraduate or graduate courses.